 5. Limits connective tissue reactions.

-No less important factors such as an increase in the sensitivity of beta 2-adrenergic receptors of small / medium-sized bronchi to internal catecholamines and external sympathomimetics, a decrease in mucus viscosity and suppression of the synthesis and release of adrenocorticotropic hormone.
+No less important are such impact factors as increasing the sensitivity of beta 2-adrenergic receptors of small/medium-sized bronchi to internal catecholamines and external sympathomimetics, reducing mucus viscosity and suppressing the synthesis and release of adrenocorticotropic hormone.

 How to take Prednisolone for bronchial asthma

-During the period of exacerbation of the disease, the dosage prescribed by the doctor can be increased to 1400 mg for the entire course.
-At the same time, with an improvement in the course of the disease and a decrease in its symptoms, the dosage must be immediately gradually reduced.
+During the period of exacerbation of the disease, the dosage as prescribed by the doctor can be increased to 1400 mg for the entire course.
+At the same time, as the course of the disease improves and its symptoms decrease, the dosage must be immediately reduced step by step.

-A particularly important role in the treatment of "Prednisolone" is played by strict adherence to doses and the number of tablets per day.
+A particularly important role in treatment with Prednisolone is played by strict adherence to doses and the number of tablets per day.
 Doses are determined purely individually based on the weight and age of the patient, as well as the course of the disease and general health.
-Based on the fact that the release of glucocorticosteroid substances occurs cyclically, "Prednisolone" is recommended to be taken during the period of active wakefulness - from 6 am to 8 pm.
+Based on the fact that the release of glucocorticosteroid substances occurs cyclically, Prednisolone is recommended to be taken during the period of active wakefulness - from 6 am to 8 pm.

-"Prednisolone" with exacerbation of bronchial asthma can be taken in a dose of up to 6 tablets per day.
-However, such a dose of the medication should not be taken for too long (the maximum duration of administration is 10 days).
+Prednisolone for exacerbation of bronchial asthma can be taken in a dose of up to 6 tablets per day.
+However, this dose of medication should not be taken for too long ( maximum term admission – 10 days).
 It is necessary to gradually reduce the dose to 2 tablets per day.
-At the same time, American medical experts believe that a greater result from the use of "Prednisolone" will be obtained if it is taken in the middle of the day (13:00 - 15:00), when bronchopulmonary lavage fluid is more effectively suppressed.
+At the same time, American medical experts believe that greater results from the use of Prednisolone will be obtained if taken in the middle of the day (13:00 - 15:00), when bronchopulmonary lavage fluid is more effectively suppressed.

-At the end of the course of therapy, which can last from several weeks to several years, the dose should be reduced as much as possible.
-However, it is worth remembering that an abrupt cessation of taking pills is fraught with an exacerbation of bronchial asthma, as well as a refusal in the work of the adrenal glands.
+Upon completion of the course of therapy, which can last from several weeks to several years, the dose should be reduced as much as possible.
+However, it is worth remembering that abrupt cessation Taking pills is fraught with exacerbation of bronchial asthma, as well as failure of the adrenal glands.

-Therapy of bronchial asthma with this drug should be carried out under the supervision of an ophthalmologist.
-It is also necessary to constantly monitor blood pressure, electrolyte levels in the blood and water in the body.
-It is periodically necessary to be tested for sugar.
-After all, Prednisolone tablets are not recommended to be prescribed to diabetics, and if they are used, then only under the supervision of a specialist.
+Treatment of bronchial asthma with this drug should be carried out under the supervision of an ophthalmologist.
+It is also necessary to constantly monitor blood pressure, the level of electrolytes in the blood and water in the body.
+Periodically it is necessary to take a sugar test.
+After all, Prednisolone tablets are not recommended for diabetics, and if they are used, then only under the supervision of a specialist.

-To reduce side effects from taking, doctors introduce medications that contain male hormones into the course of treatment.
-In order to avoid problems with the work of the heart, taking the medication is often combined with the intake of pharmaceutical potassium and food that contains this trace element.
+To reduce side effects from admission, doctors introduce medications that contain male hormones into the course of treatment.
+To avoid problems with the heart, taking the medication is often combined with taking pharmaceutical potassium and food that contains this trace element.
 It is worth noting that its use in conjunction with anticoagulants activates the effect of the latter on the body.

-Obstructive bronchitis is called inflammation of the bronchi with a sharp narrowing of the lumen, difficulty in exhaling, and respiratory failure.
-The disease is more common in children, is difficult, treatment is longer than in adults.
+Obstructive bronchitis is called inflammation of the bronchi with a sharp narrowing of the lumen, difficulty breathing, and respiratory failure.
+The disease is more common in children, is severe, and treatment takes longer than in adults.

-With bronchitis, the irritating effect of viruses, bacteria, chlamydia, mycoplasma causes a cough, leads to an increase in the secretion of mucous secretions, the appearance, dysfunctions of the respiratory system.
+With bronchitis, the irritating effect of viruses, bacteria, chlamydia, mycoplasmas causes a cough, leads to increased secretion of mucous secretions, the appearance, and disruption of the functions of the respiratory system.

-In children under 3 years of age, acute obstructive bronchitis is caused mainly by respiratory syncytial (RS) viruses, the frequency of diseases among children is 45: 1000.
+In children under 3 years of age, acute obstructive bronchitis is caused predominantly by respiratory syncytial (RS) viruses; the incidence of diseases among children is 45:1000.

 The disease is characterized by narrowing of the bronchi, which impedes the movement of air.